What to expect

 Bike Hire & Extras

-Bikes come with a pannier, a small repair kit and lock all included at no extra cost.
+Bikes come with a pannier.
+An odometer, small repair kit, inner tube and lock all included (per pair of bikes) at no extra cost.

 21 geared hybrid bike